-I read Autobiography of a Yogi in 1998 and at the time wished that I could meet a teacher who would show me 'the way' and teach me more about Raja yoga, meditation and Pranayama.
+I read Autobiography of a Yogi in 1998 and at the time wished that I could meet a teacher who would show me ‘the way’ and teach me more about Raja yoga, meditation and Pranayama.
 In 2001 this wish came true: I met my Guruji (spiritual teacher) in India and received Kriya Yoga initiation in 2002.
 This book is about the Kriya Yoga lineage I follow and about being devout to a living Guru.
-I have learned so much under his guidance over the past 16 years.
+I’ve learned so much under his guidance over the past 16 years.
 The lessons and meditations that I share on EkhartYoga are just an insight of the depth of the Kriya Yoga practice where breath, embodied awareness and devotion come together in higher realms of the mind.

 We’d LOVE you to share your own recommendations – please let us know in the comments below.